-In Miami 2010, Roger, Federer, Rafael Nadal, Novak Djokovic and Andy Murray were the favorite to claim another Masters 1000 crown and extend their domination at the premium series of the ATP events.
+In Miami 2010, Roger, Federer, Rafael Nadal, Novak Djokovic, and Andy Murray were the favorite to claim another Masters 1000 crown and extend their domination at the ATP events' premium series.
 Their rivals had other plans, though, with Rafael Nadal as the only semi-finalist from the group of mentioned players, staying on the course for the first crown in Florida.

-Novak Djokovic and Andy Murray fell already on the first obstacle while Tomas Berdych prevailed against Roger Federer in the last-16 round, leaving Rafael Nadal, Andy Roddick, Robin Soderling and Tomas Berdych in the last four.
+Novak Djokovic and Andy Murray fell already on the first obstacle, while Tomas Berdych prevailed against Roger Federer in the fourth round, leaving Rafael Nadal, Andy Roddick, Robin Soderling and Tomas Berdych in the last four.

 Ranked 8th, Roddick played his penultimate notable Masters 1000 event (he would advance into the semi-final in Cincinnati later that summer), reaching his last final at that level following a 4-6, 6-3, 6-3 triumph over Rafael Nadal in two hours and six minutes.

-It was the eighth encounter between these two and the third victory for the American who came from a set down to cross the finish line first, firing 15 aces and fending off three out of four break chances to keep the pressure on Rafa who couldn't endure it in sets two and three.
+It was the eighth encounter between these two and the third victory for the American, who came from a set down to cross the finish line first.
+Andy fired 15 aces and fended off three out of four break chances to keep the pressure on Rafa, who couldn't endure it in sets two and three.

-The Spaniard got broken three times from six opportunities offered to Roddick, hitting more winners than unforced errors but still not being able to follow Andy's pace.
-Using his booming serve and the first groundstroke after it, Roddick had a massive advantage in the shortest rallies up to four strokes, losing ground in the more extended exchanges but still finding the way to cross the finish line first with a double break in the deciding set.
+The Spaniard got broken three times from six opportunities offered to Roddick, hitting more winners than unforced errors but still not following Andy's pace.
+Using his booming serve and the first groundstroke after it, Roddick had a massive advantage in the shortest rallies up to four strokes, losing ground in the more extended exchanges but still crossing the finish line first with a double break in the deciding set.

 In Miami 2010, Andy Roddick beat Rafael Nadal in three sets in the semis.